The San Diego City Council is the legislative body that provides final decisions on many land use policy matters, some permit types and appeals.

 The Land Use and Housing Committee's area of responsibility includes planning, land use, affordable housing, general plan amendments, land development code, real estate assets, historical issues/mills act, community plans, coastal overlay zone and permanent supportive housing.

-An officially recognized City commission that recommends changes in the City's General Plan and community plans; makes recommendations on the Capital Improvements Budget, rezoning and related land use matters; and has final approval on subdivisions as well as many permit types.
-Read more about Planning Commission.
+The Planning Commission recommends changes in the City's General Plan and community plans; makes recommendations on the Capital Improvements Program budget, rezonings and related land-use matters.
+It also has final approval on subdivisions as well as many permit types.